AlbaXIII/slant/README.md

 This was because both my API view and call in both ends of the stack were misaligned and sending and receiving the wrong data in my fetchRating function.

+After a long while of working through the process, I ended up adding another view class to the API in order to be an individual endpoint to fetch average rating article rating stats, and from there I was able to fetch the correct average rating.

+As for the frontend, I ended up breaking the process over piece by piece (this component was responsible for a frankly ludicrous amount of dev time) and start from the ground up.
+I added a seperate axios call to the new URL view for the average stats, changed the handleChange and handleSubmit functions to run smoother with parseint and many many submission messages and finally added a useEffect that ran after the initial fetch average data request.
+After a long time wrangling it, it is now operating as expected.

+- UsernameForm.js

+When implementing the UsernameForm.js file, the console was flagging the rather alarming error message;

+Warning: Can't perform a React state update on an unmounted component.
+This is a no-op, but it indicates a memory leak in your application.
+To fix, cancel all subscriptions and asynchronous tasks in a useEffect cleanup function.
+Error Component Stack

+After troubleshooting around I found out it was because the async operation in my useEffect block was completing after the user navigated away from the page.

+    useEffect(() => {const handleMount = async () => {
+        if (currentUser?.profile_id?.toString() === id) {
+            try {const { data } = await axiosReq.get(/profiles/${id}/);
+            const { name, bio } = data;setProfileData({ name, bio });
+            } catch (err) {
+                console.log(err)
+                history.push("/");

+The solution I found was to add a add an abortController into the handleMount sub-element, and a flag that would abort the process if there was an abort error made during the process;

+    const abortController = new AbortController();
+    let isMounted = true;

+Which allowed me to only update state if the component is still mounted, and to not handle errors if the request was aborted.

+    if (err.name !== 'AbortError' && isMounted) {
+                        console.log(err);
+                        history.push("/");
+                    }

 - Deployment

 When heading to final deployment, I came into conflict with a very strange deployment error in Heroku.
 When deploying the main branch, the CommentCreateForm.js component was stopping the deployment as Heroku was flagging it as not found.
 After troubleshooting this was found to be because the component in GitHub was labelled as commentCreateForm and was therefore bricking imports when run as a buildpack in Heroku.